Guillain Barré Syndrome

 - acute motor-sensory axonal neuropathy

 Guillain-Barré syndrome (GBS) is a rare, rapidly progressive disorder that consists of inflammation of the nerves (polyneuritis) causing muscle weakness, sometimes progressing to complete paralysis.
-Although the precise cause of GBS is unknown, a viral or respiratory infection precedes the onset of the syndrome in about half of the cases.
+Although the precise cause of GBS is unknown, a gastrointestinal or respiratory infection precedes the onset of the syndrome in about half of the cases.
 This has led to the theory that GBS may be an autoimmune disease (caused by the body's own immune system).
 Damage to the covering (myelin) of nerve axons (the extension of the nerve cell that conducts impulses away from the nerve cell body) results in delayed nerve signal transmission.
 This causes weakness of the muscles that are supplied by the damaged nerves.

 Organizations related to Guillain Barré Syndrome